 Days of Grace: These are the additional days allowed to the drawee of a bill to meet his obligation on the same after the expiry of the due date of the bill.

-Dead Freight: It is the freight, which is paid by the charterer for the vacant space of the ship because of his failure to provide necessary cargo.
+Dead Freight: It is the freight, which is paid by the charterer for the vacant space of the ship because of his failure to provide necessary cargo

 Debenture: It is an instrument issued by a company acknowledging its debt to the holders.
 A debenture holder is a creditor to the company and hence he is entitled to interest irrespective of profits earned or not.

-Debit Note: It is a statement sent by the seller to the buyer rectifying the invoice, which was wrongly cost i.e. the buyer was undercharged.
+Debit Note: It is a statement sent by the seller to the buyer rectifying the invoice, which was wrongly cost i.e. the buyer was undercharged

-Deferred Rebate: It is a sort to discount or allowance given by the ship owners to the shippers to regulate competition of ship owners outside the ring or their group.
+Deferred Rebate: It is a sort of discount or allowance given by the ship owners to the shippers to regulate the competition of ship owners outside the ring or their group.
 The allowance is called a deferred rebate because it is not paid at the time the transaction is carried and the payment is deferred or postponed till some future date.